-Danielle graduated from the British School of Osteopathy (BSO) in 2016 with a Masters in Osteopathy.
-She is registered with the General Osteopathic Council (GOsC) the regulator for osteopathy in the UK and a member of the Institute of Osteopathy (iO) a professional membership organisation for registered osteopaths.
+Verity graduated with a Masters Degree in Osteopathy from the European School of Osteopathy (ESO) in 2017 and is registered with the General Osteopathic Council (GOsC) and a member of the Institute of Osteopathy (iO).

 James Grabham - Podiatry/Chiropody: Our podiatrist/chiropodist, James Grabham MChS SRCh DPodM has over 20 years experience and is able to treat and advise on a huge variety of foot problems no matter how large or small.

 Mr Grabham provides a wide range of podiatry services, including nail cutting, in-growing toenails, and the more usual complaints of corns and callous, fungal nails, Athlete's Foot and verruca.
 Palliative treatments to ease discomfort of common conditions are given and many problems are eliminated.
 Mr Grabham is also able to carry out more complex procedures such as total & partial nail surgery and the manufacture of prescription insoles.